-Figure 91: Sections of a company page
+Figure 90: Sections of a company page

-D.2.2 Sections of a Customer Page
+D.2.2 Sections

 Please note that the different sections always are used for the purpose stated below, but the section headline might differ.
 The number in brackets next to the section headline indicates how many data entries this section contains.